tenfinney/event-docs/README.md

 #### Be patient.
 Sometimes the page needs time to load.
 If you think your computer is working too slow, the browser may be trying to catch up to a lot of movements.  **You can reload the page with F5** and it may require you to reorient your avatar.

- Voxels as a metaverse still in it's early days and nothing will operate perfectly.
+Voxels is still in it's early days and nothing will operate perfectly.
 We hope you don't get too frustrated and everything operates as planned, but remember this is not a race but an experience.
 There are a lot of valuable clues that will lead to a richer experience and rewards if you pay close attention.
 #### Reload to [Voxels.com]((https://voxels.com)) else fails.

 ### Lettered and Numbered walls
-There Lettered Numbered walls are located through the event to help players orient themselves for convenience.
-The numbers and letters on the walls allow you to find the clues easily.
-Write your clues down in order as they appear and as they are called for in the clues section below.
+The Lettered Numbered walls are located throughout the event to help players orient themselves for convenience.
+The numbers and letters on the walls allow palyers to find the clues easily.
+Write the clues down in order as they appear and as they are called for in the clues section below.

 ### Swim if you fall in.
 If you fall in to the water and need to get out press the F key to fly in pointing the direction you want to travel with the arrow keys.
 If you find yourself trapped under the parcels, look up for a separation between the large squares.
 Those gaps represent the streets and you will be able to fly out of the uderwater/underground.
 It may take a few tries and if you get frustrated you can always start again at the origin at [https://voxels.com]((https://voxels.com)) and make you wayback to the [Hub]((https://www.cryptovoxels.com/play?coords=SE@261E,3S)) or look for one of these <img src="https://github.com/tenfinney/event-docs/blob/main/animate.gif" height="40"> to fast-travel to [Web3Skills Hub]((https://www.voxels.com/play?coords=SE@263E,6S))